paulfitz/daff/README.md

 This is a library for comparing tables, producing a summary of their differences, and using such a summary as a patch file.
 It is optimized for comparing tables that share a common origin, in other words multiple versions of the "same" table.
-It is written in Haxe, translated to Javascript for in-browser use.
-The library is also available as Haxe-generated Python3, PHP, or C++.
-There are two ruby translations.

 For a live demo, see:
 > http://paulfitz.github.com/daff/